Cascode6/ActionPotentialVisualization/README.md

 My feedback was that the bubble chart and threshold lines conveyed the idea of steps in a process well (yay!), but the combination of click-through and animation was not ideal (boo).
 I took reviewer 2's advice and separated my functionality into one button for playing the animation as a slowed-down time sequence, and another for displaying the whole sequence - this allows the user to play with the neuron fire simply, and click-reveal-text the different symbols and states for more information.
 I attempted hover-reveal-text, but as these were some of the longest text segments in the display, I found it too spastic for absorbing the information.

+A Udacity review suggested that my initial design, a step-through-animation, deserved a little more attention.
+I also wanted to include more information about the voltage stages separate from the fire event, and streamline the display on all text updates.
+After being pointed to a [modelbox tutorial](http://www.w3schools.com/howto/howto_css_modals.asp), I updated the click events to slide up from the bottom - I especially liked this version, as it highlighted the text while leaving the visualization visible.
+For the chart, I combined a hover-zoom feature for readability with a click-reveal-text feature, to give the user complete control over how much and how long information is displayed.